SLC.gov

 More Info

-Salt Lake City will assist The Other Side Village to expedite development of their next phase(s) to add over 200 new deeply affordable tiny homes.
+Salt Lake City is closely coordinating with The Other Side Village to expedite development of their next phase(s) after completing Phase One to add over 200 new deeply affordable tiny homes.

 Expedite shelter bed creation